ISnackable/saf-duty/README.md

 ### Create vault secrets (Required)

-Navigate to [Project Vault settings](https://supabase.com/dashboard/project/_/settings/vault/secrets) in your Supabase Dashboard.
+Navigate to [Project Vault settings](https://supabase.com/dashboard/project/_/settings/vault/secrets) in your Supabase Dashboard or.

 1. Create a new secret with the name `project_url`.
 1. The secret value should be your project's url, you can find the it through the [Project API settings](https://supabase.com/dashboard/project/_/settings/api).